Piglet's Big Game: Game Boy Advance version

 After having a nightmare involving a monster called the Granosorus, Piglet runs towards his friends warning them of the monster before Christopher Robin calms him down.
 He explains that the nightmares can teach him how to be brave, so Piglet leaves to find out how to do so while his friends begin to fall asleep.
-Piglet discovers several dream portals, allowing him to enter their dreams and help them find their possessions.
+Piglet discovers several dream portals, allowing him to enter their dreams and help them find their possessions and battles Heffalumps, Woozles, sentient mirrors, and living trees; the talking door also appears in this version.
 Every dream from the console version of the game is present in this game except Owl's and Tigger's.
-After helping everyone, a flood covers the woods, forcing Piglet to face his fears rescue his friends while dealing with many Heffalumps and Woozles, and eventually the Granosorus.
+After helping everyone, a flood covers the woods, forcing Piglet to face his fears rescue his friends while dealing with many enemies, and eventually the Granosorus.
 Once everyone is rescued and the Granosorus is scared away, Christopher Robin arrives and after finding out that Piglet has faced his fears, he gives everyone a picnic to celebrate Piglet's bravery.

 Microsoft Windows version

 In the Windows version, Piglet pays a visit to Rabbit's house, where Rabbit is busy making soup for his friends.
 He decides to help collect the soup ingredients from his friends to help Rabbit finish it.
-The ingredients list consists of honey, thistles, milk, pepper, haycorns and a random vegetable from Rabbit's garden.
-Pooh was supposed to bring the honey, Eeyore was supposed to bring the thistles, Kanga and Roo were supposed to bring the milk and Owl was supposed to bring the pepper, but none of them have come back with the ingredients.
+The ingredients list consists of honey, thistles, milk, pepper, haycorns, and a random vegetable from Rabbit's garden; Pooh was supposed to bring the honey, Eeyore was supposed to bring the thistles, Kanga and Roo were supposed to bring the milk, and Owl was supposed to bring the pepper, but none of them have come back with the ingredients.
 After Piglet brings all the ingredients to Rabbit, everyone (except Kanga and Roo) arrives for the party, so Rabbit leaves Piglet in charge of preparing the soup.
 Once the soup is finished and ready, everybody gathers at a picnic table to eat, where they thank Piglet for his help.